DJESTRIN/lightsheet_cluster/README.md

 (4) Registering images to allen brain atlas
 (5) Segmenting pixels (cells, axons, etc)
 (6) calculating the number of counts per region, generating statistics

+Packages used in the pipeline have not yet been cited (I will update this soon)